FunkyDuck/ChoiceMaker/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Versions
+- 0.1.1a
+    Small change to add project on github pages
 - 0.1.1
     Adding a theme selector
 - 0.1.0 - 02/06/2022